 Quality is best achieved by having the best fit translator work on the translation project and then by having another pair of trained eyes look over the translation and make necessary edits.
 When translations are rushed to the first available and lowest bid offer and when the review is short-circuited, how can quality be maintained?
 It is like depending on any person in your company who’s available to write your urgent marketing copy and then releasing it to print right after he or she is done writing it!

-Translation services also often depend on a two-way communication channel between the translation team members and the translation consumer.
-Queries about the source and the correct terminology to be used have to be answered before the final product is delivered.
+Translation services also often depend on a two-way communication channel between the translation team members and the author or end user.
+Queries about the source and the correct terminology to be used have to be pinned and answered before the final product is delivered.
 This requires diligence and time.
-Not providing the time or the access to the people in question is like asking your PR agency to come up with a new brand for your company without access to your marketing group or clients.
+Not providing the time or the access to the people that can clarify content is like asking your PR agency to come up with a new brand for your company without access to your marketing group or clients.

 It is no surprise that one disgruntled user of these translation services wrote, “it is BAIT & SWITCH with translators who speak very little English and provide verbatim Google machine translations with no quality control”.
-What do you expect for 7c/word?!
+You get what you pay for, so what do you expect for 7c/word?!